emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

 ***
+## FshareTV
+### Score: 11/22
+1. Streams load, but it takes a second. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Only 3 servers but does not auto-switch if one fails. ⚠️
+1. Site has no shows so it doesn't need episode auto-next. ⚠️
+1. UI is decent but has room for improvement. ⚠️
+1. Allows searching and adjusting subtitles. ✔️
+1. Site is only movies. ❌
+1. Site has no watchlists, continue watching or history. ❌
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌

+***